ca-yodhay/Hello-World/README.md

 # Hello-World
-here is my first attempt at contributing to the GitHub platform.
+here is my first attempt at learning how to utilise and contribute to the GitHub platform.